TheWorkflowAcademy/Shopify-ZohoInventory-Integration/README.md

 ## Tutorial

+### Introduction
+The script is broken down into a few parts, but should be executed in a single function.

 ### Define the Required Variables
 These variables are required for the function execution.
 The auth token is inserted here.
 ```